goauthentik/authentik/website/scripts/docsmg/README.md

 -   generate the mapping file with the current structure
 -   read the completed (manual process to define target structure) and create the directories and move the files.
 -   modify the internal, cross-reference links to point to new location
--   write to the `netlify.toml` file to add redirects for all migrated files.
+-   write to the `netlify.toml` file to add redirect entries for all migrated files.

 ## Steps to install